(a short story)

 by Kerry Ann Wiley

-She kept staring at the scars, like they belonged to a version of her she hadn’t chosen to be.
+She kept staring at the scars, like they belonged to a version of herself she hadn’t chosen to be.
 One marked her calf, uneven and new.
 Another traced her wrist, faded but still there.
 Her fingers moved over it again and again, like it was a line in someone else’s story.

 She shifted in the chair and pulled her sleeves down over her hands, then rose slowly.